rnine/SimplyCoreAudio/README.md

 ```
 Called whenever the list of audio devices in the system changes.

-**Note:** If you want to receive notifications when the list of owned audio devices on Aggregate Devices and Multi-Output devices changes, then try using `AMCoreAudioDevice` notifications instead.
+**Note:** If you want to receive notifications when the list of owned audio devices on *Aggregate Devices* and *Multi-Output Devices* changes, then try using `AMCoreAudioDevice` notifications instead.

 ```obj-c
 - (void)hardwareDefaultInputDeviceChanged:(id)sender;